mmbukane-shy6/AKAN-NAMES/README.md

 # AKAN NAMES

 # AUTHOR

 SHEILA EGEIDZA

 ## DESCRIPTION

-This site enables the user to know their Akan Name by simply entering their birtday in the form.
+-This site enables the user to know their Akan Name by simply entering their birtday in the form.

 ## SET UP INSTRUCTIONS
-Must have internet connection
+-Must have internet connection

-Must have a github account
+-Must have a github account

 ## TECHNOLOGY USED
-html
-css
+-html

+-css

-java script
+-java script

-Bootsrap
+-Bootsrap

 ## KNOWN BUGS
-none
+-none

 ## LIVE LINK

 ## CONTACT INFO
-Email address:sheilaegeidza@gmail.com
+-Email address:sheilaegeidza@gmail.com

-phone:0796680568
+-phone:0796680568

-## LISENCEMIT
+## LISENCE

+MIT

  License